KittenEatsSalmon/iOSApp/README.md

-file:///Users/austinpao/Documents/IOS%20DEMO.gif
+(after recieving email for recommended revision)file:///Users/mandywesley/Desktop/iOSApp.gif

+//(previous version, before deadline)file:///Users/austinpao/Documents/IOS%20DEMO.gif

-//Completed project on my own but used my collegaues macbook because I only have a PC.
-But my macbook pro is coming by Tuesday 10/2/18
+//Completed project on my own but used my residents macbook to redo project because I only have a PC.
+But my macbook pro is coming by Tuesday 10/2/18.
+Recieved an email to improve on app.

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {name}!